IftachSadeh/ANNZ/README.md

   glob.annz["isBatch"] = True
   ```

+  - It is possible to use root input files instead of ascii inputs.
+In this case, use the `splitTypeTrain`, `splitTypeTest`, `splitTypeValid`, `inAsciiFiles` and `inAsciiFiles_wgtKNN` variables in the same way as for ascii inputs; in addition, specify the name of the tree inside the root files.
+The latter is done using the variable `inTreeName` (for the nominal set) or `inTreeName_wgtKNN` (for the `inAsciiFiles_wgtKNN` variable).
+An example is given in `scripts/annz_rndReg_advanced.py`.

   - The output of ANNZ includes escape sequences for color.
 To avoid these, set
   ```python
   glob.annz["useCoutCol"]  = False